Cañón de Santa Elena Flora and Fauna Protection Area

 The Cañón de Santa Elena Flora and Fauna Protection Area (Spanish: Área de Protección de Flora y Fauna Cañón de Santa Elena) is a protected area for plants and wildlife in the Mexican municipalities of Manuel Benavides and Ojinaga, in the state of Chihuahua.
 It was founded on November 7, 1994 and has an area of 277,209 hectares.

 The purpose of the reserve is to protect the Chihuahuan Desert, home to many species of plants and wildlife.
-Among the first scrub stands microphyll desert, the desert scrub rosetophylous, the pasture, the oak forest and riparian vegetation, including various species abound.
-In the second highlights the birds and mammals that have adapted to aridity, such as wildcat and some deer, as well as birds of prey.
+Diverse species of the former category are found among scrub stands, microphyll desert, rosetophylous scrub, pasture, oak forest and riparian zones.
+Birds and mammals that have adapted to aridity, such as wildcat and some deer, as well as birds of prey, highlight the latter category.

 History

 The arrowheads, mortars and paintings found at the site indicate the following human occupation periods: Paleo-Indian (15,000–6,500 BC), Archaic (6500 BC – 900 AD), early Postclassic (900–1500 AD), and late Postclassic (1300–1680).
 These populations were dispersed with seasonal movements, allowing the use of resources.
 They engaged in fishing, the collection, hunting, and agriculture.
 Among the groups transiting this area were the Conchos, the Jumano, the Chisos and Apaches, the Chiricahua, the Mescaleros and Lipanes.

 The Spanish and Comanche arrived at the same time, and ended with the Mescalero and Lipan.
-The colonial government established the Rio Grande as a line of defense, where he built small fortifications, which were guarded by a garrison of soldiers.
+The colonial government established the Rio Grande as a line of defense, where it built small fortifications, which were guarded by a garrison of soldiers.
 These were San Carlos, in Chihuahua, and the Board of Rivers, San Vicente, Santa Rosa and San Juan Bautista, in Coahuila.
 Until 1890 the region remained virtually uninhabited due to attacks by Apaches and Comanche tribes.

 From 1784, the fort of San Carlos was abandoned and was only used by travelers, who were protected from attack by Apaches and bandits.
 The first council of municipality of Ojinaga was built in 1824, and was annexed in 1831, as a section of San Carlos, which bears the name of Manuel Benavides.